Koenkk/zigbee2mqtt.io/docs/devices/Eco-Dim.07.md

 <!-- Notes BEGIN: You can edit here.
 Add "## Notes" headline if not already present. -->
+## Notes

+### Pairing
+1. Remove the device from a previous Zigbee network.
+If it has already been added to one otherwise pairing will fail (light blinks fast).
+2. Press reset button twice.
+The indicator will start blinking blue (slow) and stays solid for 10s when it succeeds.

+### Remove from Zigbee network
+There are two methods to remove the device from the Zigbee Network:
+Method 1.
+From your Zigbee hub interface, choose to delete or reset the device as instructed.
+Method 2.
+Press the reset button 3 times, the indicator starts blinking purple and will stay solid for 10s when removing the dimmer from the network is finished.
+Timeout 3 mins.

+### Factory reset
+Press and hold the reset button for at least 5 seconds, the indicator will stay red for 10s when the reset is complete.
+Please note that all configuration parameters will be reset after the device is reset or removed from the network.

 <!-- Notes END: Do not edit below this line -->